alfredctchoi/youomi.web.cms/readme.md

-###General
+### General
 The goal of the application is to allow users to easily keep track of what is owed to them and what the user owes to other people.
+A working demo can be found at http://dev.youomi.com.

 ### Technologies Used
 This project was generated via Yeoman scaffolding tool.
 The following technologies are used in the project: